microsoft/docusaurus-plugins/packages/docusaurus-plugin-application-insights/README.md

 # `docusaurus-plugin-application-insights`

-Microsoft Application Insigts for Docusaurus.
+Microsoft Application Insigts for Docusaurus and rise4fun.

 ## Usage